mui/material-ui/docs/data/material/guides/pigment-css/pigment-css.md

   });
 ```

-### sx prop
+### The sx prop

-Additionally, you can use the special `sx` prop, which lets you apply styles directly to any element.
+The `sx` prop lets you apply custom styles directly to any element.
-When using the `sx` prop, Pigment CSS will replace it with `className` and `style` props at build time.
+At build time, Pigment CSS replaces the `sx` prop with `className` and `style` props.
-This will work on any element, including HTML elements, and 3rd party custom components (as long as it's JSX):
+The `sx` prop works with all Material UI components as well as HTML elements and any third-party JSX components.

 ```js
 <div sx={{ display: 'flex', flexDirection: 'column' }}>